Dave's Picks Volume 19

 Dave's Picks Volume 19 is a three-CD live album by the rock band the Grateful Dead.
 It contains the complete concert recorded on January 23, 1970, at the Honolulu Civic Auditorium in Honolulu, Hawaii.
-It also includes bonus tracks recorded the following night at the same venue, keyboardist Tom Constanten's last show with the band.
+It also includes bonus tracks recorded the following night at the same venue.
 It was produced as a limited edition of 16,500 copies, and was released on August 1, 2016.

 Critical reception

 In All About Jazz, Doug Colette wrote, "As [David Lemieux] implies ever so strongly in his account of the iconic band's metamorphosis, the Grateful Dead were never more versatile than at this point of their career, equally conversant in the respective approaches of the psychedelic warriors, genteel nouveau folkies and uproarious dance band."